 · The requirement is directed by law – Title 10 U.S.C., subsection 12319 – and by DoD Directive 1200.7.

-· Selected IRR Sailors will have two days to choose from to attend and report time is 8 a.m.
+· Selected IRR Sailors will report at 8 a.m.

 · The itinerary for the muster is roughly the following:

 o Fill out a Report of Medical History (DD Form 2807)

 o Career-related briefings

 · Uniforms may be worn, but are not required; civilian attire shall be professional in nature.

 · Failure to attend the muster may result in the Sailor’s transfer to an inactive status.